David Bowie (1969 album): Legacy

 Biographers have differing views on David Bowie.
 While Buckley calls it "the first Bowie album proper", NME editors Roy Carr and Charles Shaar Murray have said, "Some of it belonged in '67 and some of it in '72, but in 1969 it all seemed vastly incongruous.
 Basically, David Bowie can be viewed in retrospect as all that Bowie had been and a little of what he would become, all jumbled up and fighting for control..."
 Trynka similarly states that the record has an "endearing lack of artifice", making it a "unique" entry in the artist's catalogue.
 Pegg calls the album "a remarkable step forward from anything Bowie had recorded before".
 He highlights "Unwashed and Somewhat Slightly Dazed", "Wild Eyed Boy from Freecloud" and "Cygnet Committee" as showcasing Bowie's evolution as a lyricist, but ultimately believes the "monolithic reputation" of "Space Oddity" does the album more harm than good.
 Spitz opines that while it is not as iconic as his 1970s works.
 Space Oddity "is first-rate as trippy rock records go".
 Sandford writes that "Space Oddity" aside, the record lacks a "voice", "punch" and "clarity", finding the songs vary from "mundane" (the two tributes to Farthingale) and "mawkish" ("God Knows I'm Good"), but ultimately finds moments of brilliance like his 1967 debut, naming "Unwashed and Somewhat Slightly Dazed" and "Janine".
+It was voted number 698 in the third edition of Colin Larkin's All Time Top 1000 Albums.